This article may contain compensated links. See our full disclosure here

 Some of Jane’s family are buried in the church yard at Steventon and if you look closely you will notice the wind vane on the church steeple is a quill, perhaps the only nod to its role in nurturing the talented author.

-Chawton, Hamphisre – the village where Jane wrote her novels
+Chawton, Hampshire – the village where Jane wrote many novels

 Chawton is home to Jane Austen’s House Museum.
 As the name suggests, it was the home Jane shared with her mother and sister in the final years of her life and from where her novels were finished and published.